SamanthaTucker/Project1/README.md

 # Project1

 A memory based game where the user must memorize a popup sequence and click the gameboards icon's in the correct sequence it displayed.
 As levels progress, the sequences will increase as well as the gameboards icons.
-The user will offically win the game after a certain amount of levels have been completed! :potted_plant:
+The user will offically win the game after a certain amount of levels have been completed!

 # Wireframe: